 Sub-par for mixed usage.
 The Jabra Elite Active 45e have an uncommon design and fit that is unsuitable for most uses.
 They were designed as sports headphones that let you hear your surroundings.
 They don’t block ambient noise, so they won’t be great to use at the office or when you are commuting in public transit.
 Their wireless latency might also be a bit high for watching video content and gaming.

-Poor for critical listening.
+Poor for neutral listening.
 These headphones lack a lot of bass and their treble range is noticeably overemphasized and uneven.
 We also measured a noticeable mismatch between our unit’s drivers, especially in the treble range.
 Overall, these headphones will be better suited for background music when running or working out.

 Sub-par for commuting.
 These headphones’ design doesn’t create an air-tight seal that would block out ambient noise well.
 They barely isolate against any noise, which means they’ll let in a lot of deep rumbles from engines.
 Their battery life is also a bit short for long trips and they might not be the most comfortable option to wear for hours.